DefElement: an encyclopedia of finite element definitions: Defining finite elements

 \end{proof}

-It is common to make a few further assumptions about Ciarlet finite elements to allow the elements to be mapped from the reference cell to every physical cell in an unstructured mesh.
+We now present the additional assumptions about reference-mapped finite elements that are commonly made to allow the elements to be mapped from the reference cell to every physical cell in an unstructured mesh.
 First, the following assumption is often made:

 \begin{assumption} Each sub-entity of the same type (e.g.~each sub-entity that is a triangle) has an equivalent set of functionals associated with it. \end{assumption}